h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 **Figure 1:** Hydraulic System Cylinder Diagram

-By the end of this tutorial, you will predict the Hydraulic System Test Rig's cooling condition by deploying an embeddable Python Scoring Pipeline into Python Runtime using Python.
+By the end of this self-paced course, you will predict the Hydraulic System Test Rig's cooling condition by deploying an embeddable Python Scoring Pipeline into Python Runtime using Python.

 ### Resources